4 Narcissistic Marriage Problems To Watch Out For

 When you first started seeing each other, it was pure magic.
 It was everything you ever imagined for yourself, and you married the partner of your dreams.
-No one plans on marrying a narcissist.
-But, it doesn’t mean it doesn’t happen.
-Quite the contrary, since most narcissists are master manipulators.
+No one plans on marrying a person with a narcissistic personality.
+But that doesn’t mean it doesn’t happen—quite the contrary, since most people with narcissistic personalities are master manipulators.
 With time, the signs of narcissism can become more apparent, especially once the rose-colored glasses begin to wear off.

 Whenever you get married, you start another chapter of your life with your partner.
 Even if you’ve been living together, you start to learn new things about them, their habits, and so forth.
-However, if your partner is a narcissist, it could mean waking up to an entirely different person from who you thought they were.
+However, if your partner has signs of a narcissistic personality, it could mean waking up to an entirely different person from who you thought they were.
 Adjusting to married life is difficult as it is.
-Add narcissism into the mix, and it’s bound to be even more complicated as narcissism is linked to several behaviors that interfere in romantic relationships.
-Being in a relationship with a narcissist can be emotionally draining and negatively affect your mental health.
+Add narcissism into the mix, and it’s bound to be even more complicated, as narcissism is linked to several behaviors that interfere in romantic relationships.
+Being in a relationship with a person with a narcissistic personality can be emotionally draining and negatively affect your mental health.
 But, it’s more common than you may think, as more than 19.5 million people in the US alone are believed to have some degree of narcissistic personality disorder.
-If you suspect that your partner may be a narcissist, it’s important to be aware of these four common narcissistic marriage problems.
+If you suspect that your partner may have a narcissistic personality, it’s important to be aware of these four common narcissistic marriage problems.

 Narcissistic Personality Disorder

-The term narcissism is commonly used to describe someone vain and self-involved.
-But, the clinical definition is more complex and involved.
+The term narcissism is commonly used to describe someone vain and self-involved; but the clinical definition is more complex.
 Narcissistic personality disorder (NPD) is a type of personality disorder that can cause many problems in the life and mental health of those that have the disorder.
 The main characteristics of narcissistic personality disorder are an inflated sense of self-importance, lack of empathy for others, and an excessive need for attention and admiration.

 Most people that suffer narcissistic personality disorder share many personality traits.
 Such traits include having an exaggerated sense of self-importance, a sense of entitlement, and the need for excessive admiration.
 Additionally, most people with NPD also exaggerate both their talents and their achievements.
 They tend to have complex fantasies of success, power, and brilliance.
 Most believe they are above others and only associate with those that they deem worthy of their presence.
-Most often tend to take advantage of others to get what they want, as well as the expectation of unquestioning compliance with their expectations.
-The lack of empathy that is often seen with NPD means that they are either unable to or unwilling to recognize the needs or feelings of others.
+They tend to take advantage of others to get what they want, and expect unquestioning compliance with their expectations.
+The lack of empathy that is often seen with NPD means that they are either unable or unwilling to recognize the needs or feelings of others.

 Other personality traits that are common in narcissistic personality disorder include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
 It is common for them to react with rage or to belittle others in an attempt to make themselves appear superior.